 |Increased Ability To Try New Things||Not as standardized|

 What Do Parents Think?

-In national surveys asking parents to rate various categories of both types of satisfaction, charter schools outpaced the public in several categories.
-Both were rated about the same for the quality of teachers, safety, and facilities.
-Charter schools, however, were rated better in discipline, achievement, and character instruction.
+In national surveys asking parents to rate various categories of both types of satisfaction, education systems like R.O.S.E outpaced the public in several categories.
+When you look at charter schools vs public schools, both were rated about the same for the quality of teachers, safety, and facilities.
+Charters, however, were rated better in discipline, achievement, and character instruction.
 But remember, the quality and standards of the individual school count! they also vary greatly across every measure, so it is important to assess each school individually to find a good match.

 The Bottom Line

 They were created to fulfill a need in the community.
-Where public education fell short charter schools have risen to meet the needs of students looking for an alternative.
+In the charter schools vs public argument, charters have risen to meet the needs of students looking for an alternative.
 Since they set their own goals and standards (which are enforced by the government according to the approved charter of each such school), they may be very good options for the student, or not so good.

 The goodness of fit for each student is the most important factor.
 Does the student prefer a highly structured, strict, and academically-rigorous environment?
 Perhaps, a more flexible schedule with an individual learning pace is the best option.
 Or, maybe the student would be best served in a public school with special needs resources more widely available.
 Whatever the case, charter schools have opened the box for more options and more possibilities for students across the board.
 Consider the needs and goals of individual students to match with the best school for you.
 For more information, you can reach Rose Academies at 520-797-4884 today.